Louisiana Woman Blog

 A long-handled silver spoon stirring beans and sausage in a pot.

-Stir in the beans, set the Instant Pot to cook on high, and set the cooking time for 15 minutes.
-Make sure the lid is closed properly and the valve is set to sealing.
+Stir in the beans, set the Instant Pot to high pressure, and set the cooking time to 15 minutes.
+Ensure the lid is closed correctly and the valve is set to the sealing position.

 A plate of red beans with sausage and rice with a scoop of white rice and a wedge of corn bread on a white plate.

-• After the beans are cooked, allow the valve to release pressure or slowly manually release it according to directions.
+• After the beans are cooked, allow the valve to release pressure or manually release it slowly according to the directions.

 • Remove the bay leaf and thyme from the pot of beans.